LP bounces YPP chairman, stops him from joining party over corrupt allegation

 - Alexander Emmanuel said that claims that Namo is now a member of the Labour Party in Nasarawa state should be disregarded

-- According to Emmanuel, Namo must clear his name on the corruption allegations levelled against him before joing Labour Party
+- According to Emmanuel, Namo must clear his name on the corruption allegations levelled against him before joining Labour Party

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!